 The date 1891 is a bit late for M. J. Dempsey.
 There are entries for him as early as 1886 in New York city directories (at 400 11th Ave. (near 34th St.)).
 The Railroad, Telegraph and Steamship Builders Directory, published by The Railway Directory Publishing Co., 18 Cortlandt Street, New York, 1888, has him listed under "Iron - Scrap" as "Dempsey, Michael J., 402 Eleventh av., N. Y."

-The foundry seems to have moved around 1889 to 517 11th Ave., and a second location opened at 548 W. 55th St. around 1907.
-Polk's New York City Directory, 1920-1921, has a "Metropolitan Iron Foundry (TN) (Wm S Dempsey)" listed at 548 W. 55th St. No entries for Dempsey's business appear in the next issue (1922-1923).
+The foundry seems to have moved around 1889 to 517 11th Ave., and a second location opened at 548 W. 55th St. around 1904.
+City directories list the Metropolitan Iron Foundry at 546-548 W. 55th St. from 1904 to 1920.
+Polk's New York City Directory, 1920-1921, has "Metropolitan Iron Foundry (TN) (Wm S Dempsey)" listed at 548 W. 55th St. No entries for the business appear in the next issue (1922-1923), either under Dempsey or Metropolitan.
 In 1922 the New York Times reported, "Ralph C. Rognon, one of the organizers of the Automotive Service Association of New York, has just remodeled the old Dempsey foundry at 546 and 548 West Fifty-fifth Street, adding it to his motor repair plant at 542 and 544 West Fifty-fifth Street."

-The 1880 U. S. Census records Michael Dempsey and his brother, William Dempsey, living with their mother, Ellen Dempsey, 52, born Ireland, at 502 W. 33rd St. Michael Dempsey's occupation is given as "Clerk."
-William, age 14, is "at school."
+The 1880 U. S. Census recorded Michael Dempsey and his brother, William Dempsey, living with their mother, Ellen Dempsey, 52, born Ireland, at 502 W. 33rd St. Michael Dempsey's occupation was given as "Clerk."
+William, age 14, was "at school."
 The two brothers again appear together in the 1900 U. S. Census.
-Here they are two among thirteen roomers living at the home of Mary Dempsey, born June 1864, New Jersey.
-The address is 328 W. 32nd St. "Mick" Dempsey is set down as 36 years old, born Oct.
+Here they were two among thirteen roomers living at the home of Mary Dempsey, born June 1864, New Jersey.
+The address was 328 W. 32nd St. "Mick" Dempsey was set down as 36 years old, born Oct.
 1863, New York, "Machinery Manf."
-William Dempsey is 38 years old, born Sept.
+William Dempsey was 38 years old, born Sept.
 1861, New York, "Machinist."
-This information does not accord fully with the 1880 census, but 328 W. 32nd St. is given as the home address of Michael J. Dempsey, iron founder, in several directory listings around this time.
+This information does not accord fully with the 1880 census, but 328 W. 32nd St. was given as the home address of Michael J. Dempsey, iron founder, in several directory listings around this time.

 Copyright (c) 2009 Walter Grutchfield